AlexNduta/binary_trees/README.md

     - the function must return a pointer to the created node, or NULL on failure of if `parent` id NULL
     - if `parent` already has a right-child, new node must take its palce and the old right-child must be set as the right-child of the new node.

+## task 3
+A function that deletes an entire binary tree
+    -prototype `void binary_tree_delete(binary_tree_t *tree)`
+    -tree is a pointer to the root node of the tree to deleter -if tree is NULL, do nothin